feature2018/json/README.md

-# json
+# Streametry Json

-JSON handling library aiming to minimise verbosity and maximise convenience
+Mini library for handling JSON objects in Java.
+Aims to increase convenience, minimise verbosity and play well with Nashorn JavaScript engine

     Json addr = new Json() {
     		String host = "localhost";